zxdong262/tensorflow-basic-classification-example/README.md

 # text classification with weight regularization and dropout
 python3 text-adjust.py

-# text recognition: random char image
+# text recognition: random single char image
 python3 char.py

 ## if you miss any libs, just google and install it